SvenMichaelKlose/tunix/README.md

 "release" has to be called as often as "take_over" before multitasking is actually turned back on.

+When multitasking has been switched back on and the system tried to switch while it was turned off "release" will do a task switch immediately, so processes cannot block the system by accident.

 ## File system

 To support multitasking, g maintains a set of file descriptors for each